Endangered Species Act of 1973: Downlisting and Delisting

-Two examples of animal species recently delisted are: the Virginia northern flying squirrel (subspecies) on August, 2008, which had been listed since 1985, and the gray wolf (Northern Rocky Mountain DPS).
+Three examples of animal species delisted are: the Virginia northern flying squirrel (subspecies) in August 2008, which had been listed since 1985, and the gray wolf (Northern Rocky Mountain DPS), and the bald eagle, which was delisted in 2007 as a result of litigation (Contoski v.
+Scarlett) brought by a Minnesota landowner objecting to eagle protection rules that prohibited the development of his property.
 On April 15, 2011, President Obama signed the Department of Defense and Full-Year Appropriations Act of 2011.
 A section of that Appropriations Act directed the Secretary of the Interior to reissue within 60 days of enactment the final rule published on April 2, 2009, that identified the Northern Rocky Mountain population of gray wolf (Canis lupus) as a distinct population segment (DPS) and to revise the List of Endangered and Threatened Wildlife by removing most of the gray wolves in the DPS.

 The US Fish and Wildlife Service's delisting report lists four plants that have recovered:

+Section 6: State endangered species lists

+Section 6 of the Endangered Species Act provided funding for development of programs for management of threatened and endangered species by state wildlife agencies.
+Subsequently, lists of endangered and threatened species within their boundaries have been prepared by each state.
+These state lists often include species which are considered endangered or threatened within a specific state but not within all states, and which therefore are not included on the national list of endangered and threatened species.
+Examples include Florida, Minnesota, and Maine.

 Section 7: Cooperation and Consultation

 Overview

 Section 7 of the Endangered Species Act requires cooperation among federal agencies to conserve endangered or threatened species.
 Section 7(a)(1) directs the Secretary of the Interior and all federal agencies to proactively use their authorities to conserve such species.
-This directive is often referred to as an ‘affirmative requirement.’
+This directive is often referred to as an 'affirmative requirement.'
 Section 7(a)(2) of the Act requires federal agencies to ensure their actions do not jeopardize listed species or adversely modify critical habitat.
 Federal agencies (referred to as "action agencies") must consult with the Secretary of the Interior before taking any action which may affect listed species.
 Section 7(a)(2) is often referred to as the consultation process.

 The two agencies that administer the Act are the National Marine Fisheries Service (NMFS) and the U.S. Fish and Wildlife Service (FWS).
 These two agencies are often collectively referred to as "the Services" and lead the consultation process.
 FWS is responsible for the recovery of terrestrial, freshwater, and catadromous species.
 NMFS is responsible for marine species and anadromous fish.
 NMFS manages recovery for 165 endangered and threatened marine species including 66 foreign species.
 As of January 2020, the Services have listed 2,273 species worldwide as endangered or threatened.
 1,662 of these species occur in the United States.